rsta2/circle-docs/docs/subsystems/multitasking.rst

 	Stops causing new tasks to be created in a suspended state and starts any tasks that were created suspended.
 Nested calls to ``SuspendNewTasks()`` and ``ResumeNewTasks()`` are allowed.

+.. cpp:function:: boolean CScheduler::EnumerateTasks (boolean (*pCallback) (CTask *pTask, const char *pName, TTaskState State, TTaskFlags Flags, void *pParam), void *pParam)

+	Enumerates all existing tasks.
+Invokes ``pCallback`` for each task. ``pParam`` is a user defined pointer, that will back passed to the callback.
+Returns ``FALSE``, if the enumeration was canceled by the callback returning ``FALSE``.

+.. c:enum:: TTaskState

+	* TaskStateNew
+	* TaskStateReady
+	* TaskStateBlocked
+	* TaskStateBlockedWithTimeout
+	* TaskStateSleeping
+	* TaskStateTerminated

+.. c:enum:: TTaskFlags

+	* TaskFlagNone
+	* TaskFlagRunning
+	* TaskFlagSuspended

+	These flag values can be or'ed together.

 .. cpp:function:: void CScheduler::ListTasks (CDevice *pTarget)

 	Writes a task listing to the device ``pTarget``.